MithrilJS/mithril.js/docs/mithril.trust.md

 This method flags a string as trusted HTML.

-Trusted HTML is allowed to render arbitrary, potentially invalid markup, as well as run arbitrary javascript, and therefore the developer is responsible for either:
+Trusted HTML is allowed to render arbitrary, potentially invalid markup, as well as run arbitrary Javascript, and therefore the developer is responsible for either:

 - sanitizing the markup contained in the string, or